 • Summits of Heads of State and Government of the EU member states and partner countries - held every two years.

 The constitutive Eastern Partnership Summit took place on 7 May 2009 in Prague.
 Five summits have taken place since the EaP Initiative was launched.
-The sixth summit is scheduled for March 2021.
-Following the Summits, joint statements are adopted
+The sixth summit is scheduled in 2021.
+Following the Summits, joint statements are adopted.

 • Meetings of Foreign Ministers of the EU and Eastern European partners.
 Meetings are usually held once a year in Brussels.